jameshfisher/jameshfisher.com/_posts/2017-08-12-xcode-build-dmg-for-distribution-macos.md

 ---
-title: "How to build a .dmg to distribute MacOS apps"
+title: How to build a .dmg to distribute MacOS apps
-justification: "I want to release Vidrio 1.2 as a .dmg, bypassing the Mac App Store."
+justification: 'I want to release Vidrio 1.2 as a .dmg, bypassing the Mac App Store.'
+tags:
+  - dmg
+  - mac-app-store
+  - macos
+  - code-signing
+  - xcode
+  - app-distribution
+  - app-development
+taggedAt: '2024-03-26'
 ---

 To release a MacOS app through the Mac App Store, there is an integrated wizard in Xcode.
 Distributing your MacOS app outside the Mac App Store is less documented.